The visibility of the entire supply chain is a hot topic in the business world. It’s easy to see why: you can’t measure or improve what you can’t see.

 E2E supply chain management can also be introduced into the system through supply chain collaboration.
 As a result, cooperation within the necessary teams is critical to increasing visibility.

-End-to-end is a comprehensive view of a supply chain that incorporates all supply chain functions.
+End-to-end planning is a comprehensive view of a supply chain that incorporates all supply chain functions.
 It improves customer experience and process efficiency by providing visibility throughout the supply chain.

 On the other hand, a traditional supply chain focuses on each function, with each step in the process being siloed and handled independently.
 As a result, overall performance is inefficient and limited.

-Upstream vs downstream
+Upstream vs downstream supply chain planning

 The main issue is that businesses do not focus on both upstream and downstream at the same time.
 Instead, the vast majority of them flow downstream.
 That is because downstream visibility is primarily concerned with customers, which should be a top priority.
 It’s also a very old-fashioned approach to supply chain visibility.